 Note: This is an internal name, your customers will not see it.

 Select the checkbox beside all of the products you'd like to include in the group.

 Note: Digital products will not require a shipping address be entered in the checkout.

 Set your Subscription Frequency.
 Select Days, Weeks, Months or Years.

-This will cause the customer's subscription to renew on the same day every month; regardless of their date of purchase.
+On specific day of the month: This will cause the customer's subscription to renew on the same day every month; regardless of their date of purchase.

 Enter Frequency name.

 - Optional: Select Add new frequency and repeat steps 7 - 10 for additional frequency intervals.

 Note: This provides a Subscribe & Save! incentive to your customers.
 Discounts applied within this area for Bold Subscriptions will recur on every order for this product.

 Note: Newly created subscription groups will be active on your storefront as soon as they are saved.